codeql-agent-project/codeql-agent-docker/README.md

 ## How does it work?
 CodeQL Agent is a Docker image.
-The following steps are done to achieve the goals of automating the use of CodeQL and Integrating it to Gitlab CI/CD.
+The following steps are done to achieve the goals of automating the use of CodeQL and integrating it to Gitlab CI/CD.

 <details><summary><b>Setting up environment</b></summary>